-CRI conducts joint academic-stakeholder, inter-disciplinary research projects that inform Bay Area and California climate decision-making and produce new, groundbreaking knowledge.
-We work on sea level rise, drought, extreme heat, wildfires and other products of a warming planet.
+CRI supports joint academic-stakeholder, inter-disciplinary research projects that inform Bay Area and California climate adaptation decision-making and produce new, groundbreaking knowledge.
+We work across the campus involving climate science, law, urban planning, engineering, communications and more.

-CRI uses workshops, webinars, and various media channels where academics and stakeholders work across disciplines and silos to spotlight key issues, build the capacity of communities and institutions, and identify topics for in-depth study.
+CRI uses workshops, webinars, and various media channels to help academics and stakeholders to spotlight key issues, build the capacity of communities, and identify topics for in-depth study.

 21st Century Climate Leader Training